People

 Avinash Parla | PhD

 Avinash joined the lab in 2019 after completing a MSc. under the supervision of Prof. RAAJ Ramsankaran at the Indian Institute of Technology, Mumbai.
-His research at UBC focused on the glacier dynamics and quantification of mass loss in the Canadian Arctic, using remote sensing and optical satellite data.
-The aim is to utilize remote sensing technology to improve our understanding of the impacts of climate change on remote glaciers of the Canadian Arctic.
+His doctoral research focused on the glacier dynamics and quantification of mass loss in the Canadian Arctic, using remote sensing and optical satellite data.
+The aim was to utilize remote sensing technology to improve our understanding of the impacts of climate change on remote glaciers of the Canadian Arctic.

 Graham McDowell | PhD